Autism Affect Motor Skill Development: What Parents Miss

 What Are Motor Skills?

-Motor skills is what we do with our hands, feet and body.
-They assist us in doing the easy stuff like tying shoelaces or catching a ball.
+Motor skills are what we do with our hands, feet, and body.
+They assist us in doing the easy stuff, like tying shoelaces or catching a ball.

-• Fine motor skills are actions, small movements of his fingers or small parts of it like using a pencil or picking a small block.
+• Fine motor skills are actions, small movements of his fingers or small parts of them, like using a pencil or picking up a small block.

 What Are Motor Skills?